who are these guys?

 Their debut album "Fairweather" - which reached the No. 1 spot on the National Folk/Roots/Blues charts - showcases the twins' diverse songwriting skills, and is filled with harmonies and thoughtful arrangements.
 It was recorded in Winnipeg at Paintbox Recording with co-producer/engineer Lloyd Peterson (The Wailin' Jennys, The Weakerthans), and mixed by John Whynot (Kathleen Edwards, Bruce Cockburn).
 Madeleine drew and designed the album artwork, and Lucas built some of the guitars that were played in studio.

-They have spent the last year and a half on tour, zig-zagging across Canada performing at festivals (Summerfolk Festival of Arts and Crafts, Live From The Rock, Harvest Moon Festival, Festival Du Voyageur, etc), house concerts (Homeroutes), folk music clubs (Calgary Folk Club, London Music Club, etc), and writing new songs from their home in Winnipeg.
+They have spent the last couple of years on tour, zig-zagging across Canada and Europe performing at festivals (Summerfolk Festival of Arts and Crafts, Live From The Rock, Harvest Moon Festival, Festival Du Voyageur, etc), house concerts (Homeroutes), folk music clubs (Calgary Folk Club, London Music Club, etc), and writing new songs from their home in Winnipeg.